 by Adrian Glasser

-This blog will describe the development of a computer controlled squeezing instrument to be used in laboratory research for measuring mechanical stiffness of small samples.
+This is a blog about the development of a computer controlled squeezing instrument to be used in laboratory research for measuring mechanical stiffness of small samples.

 The author of this blog has no commercial relationship with Futek, the company from which the load cell used in this application was bought.